mkonda/mkonda.github.io/_posts/2018-12-21-owasp-board-thanks.md

 But that makes it seem more negative than it should.
 I'm just trying to be realistic and tell the whole story.

 Much of our success over the past few years was in managing to continue to execute on the day to day activities like budgeting, operating, events, taxes, etc. in the context of being understaffed and without an executive director.
 We also had some very difficult board members.
-If I had one thing to do differently, it would have been to replace Paul faster.
+If I had one thing to do differently, it would have been to find someone to take on the role that Paul's death left open faster.

 During those operational years, we held successful global conferences, sustained 250 chapters, brought better order to 100's of projects and held to our vendor neutral and non-commercial values.
 We resisted going down the path of certifications several times.
 From a community perspective, I believe we were able to sustain OWASP through some very challenging times to a point where it is thriving with more momentum than it has ever had before.